microsoft/datadrivenmodel/README.md

 Tooling to simplify the creation and use of data driven simulators using supervised learning in conjunction with Project Bonsai.

-> DISCLAIMER: This application is considered experimental and NOT an official Microsoft Bonsai tool.
-Use as one likes, feel free to submit PRs with fixes and small enhancements.
-We DO expect this to be replaced by in-product features of Microsoft Bonsai in the next few months, so we DO NOT encourage major contributions.
+>🚩 Disclaimer: This is not an official Microsoft product.
+This application is considered an experimental addition to Microsoft Project Bonsai's software toolchain.
+It's primary goal is to reduce barriers of entry to use Project Bonsai's core Machine Teaching.
+Pull requests for fixes and small enhancements are welcome, but we do expect this to be replaced by out-of-the-box features of Project Bonsai in the near future.

 ## Dependencies
 ```bash